DMin Team, Advisors, and Guests

 Seminary faculty variously serve as advisors within the Leadership and Global Perspectives Doctor of Ministry program.
 See George Fox Evangelical Seminary faculty page for details.

-Academic and Professional Background: BA, Bethel University; MA Palm Beach Atlantic University; DMin, George Fox Evangelical Seminary
+Academic and Professional Background: BA, Brenau University; MA, Regent University; DMin, George Fox University

-Position: Dissertation and Expert Advisor; Associate Professor of Christian Spirituality at Earlham School of Religion - Richmond, Indiana
+Position: Dissertation and Expert Advisor; Recently retired from Associate Professor of Christian Spirituality at Earlham School of Religion - Richmond, Indiana

 Academic Background: M.A. from Western Evangelical Seminary; Ph.D. from University of Birmingham, England

 Expertise and Research Interests: History of spirituality, Christian mystics, spiritual formation, Quaker history and theology, and Spiritual Director.

 Expertise and Research Interests: Board Certified in Clinical Psychology.
 Learn more about Dr. Thurston.